Reports to: Assistant Athletics Director for Sports Medicine

-- Assist the director of sports medicine with coordinating or designating staff to schedule appropriate coverage for all home events and tournaments including certified athletic trainers, athletic training students, team physicians and EMS when necessary.
+- Assist in coordinating or designating staff to schedule appropriate coverage for all home events and tournaments including Certified Athletic Trainers, Athletic Training Students, Team Physicians, and EMS when necessary.

 - Meet with each team as assigned regarding athletic insurance policies, SMC rules and procedures, collection of emergency and physical information, and answer questions regarding health care at FPU.

 - Take part in a confidential system that maintains medical records and accurate injury/illness reports of all injuries.
-Maintain an individual chart of records for each student-athlete.
-Such charts include physical paperwork, insurance and emergency contact information, injury reports, treatment records, physician reports, and clearances.
-This also includes the use of injuring tacking software for the purpose of injury recording, maintaining progress notes, coach’s reports, compiling statistics and producing year end reports.
+Maintain an individual electronic chart of records for each student-athlete.
+Such e-charts include physical paperwork, insurance and emergency contact information, injury reports, treatment records, physician reports, and clearances.
+This also includes the use of injuring tracking software for the purpose of injury recording, maintaining progress notes, coach’s reports, compiling statistics and producing year end reports.

-- Assist in the general maintenance and repair of clinic as well as its equipment which may include coordinating service with the FPU campus maintenance department.
+- Assist in the general maintenance and repair of the clinic as well as its equipment, which may include coordinating service with the FPU Facilities Department including annual AED maintenance.

-- Other duties as assigned by the director of sports medicine.
+- Other duties as assigned by the Assistant AD for Sports Medicine.

-- Serve as an approved preceptor to ATS in Fresno State’s Athletic Training Education Program (ATEP).
+- Serve as an approved preceptor to ATS in Fresno State’s Athletic Training Education Program (ATEP) when necessary.
 This includes the hands-on instruction of care, prevention, evaluation, treatment, management, and rehabilitation of athletic injuries as well as teaching and modeling administrative duties such as record keeping and communication with physicians and coaches.

 - Supervise ATS as assigned.

-- Evaluate ATS at the end of the semester in a detailed form as established by ATEP.
+- Evaluate ATS at the end of each semester.

 - Educate and evaluate ATS on proficiencies for their education level.

-- Work with ATEP director or designee in coordinating ATS’ clinical assignment.
+- Work with ATEP Clinical Coordinator in coordinating ATS’ clinical assignment.

-- Attend annual preceptor training by the ATEP program director.
+- Attend annual preceptor training by the ATEP Program Director or designee.